antrea-io/antrea/site/docs/main/network-flow-visibility.md

     # packet matching this flow has been observed since the last export event.
     # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
     #idleFlowExportTimeout: "15s"

-    # Enable TLS communication from flow exporter to flow aggregator.
-    #enableTLSToFlowAggregator: true
 ```

-Please note that the default value for `flowCollectorAddr` is `"flow-aggregator.flow-aggregator.svc:4739:tcp"`,
+Please note that the default value for `flowCollectorAddr` is `"flow-aggregator.flow-aggregator.svc:4739:tls"`,
 which uses the DNS name of the Flow Aggregator Service, if the Service is deployed
 with the Name and Namespace set to `flow-aggregator`.
+For Antrea Agent running on
+a Windows node, the user is required to change the default value of `HOST` in `flowCollectorAddr`
+from DNS name to the Cluster IP of the Flow Aggregator service.
+The reason is because
+on Windows the Antrea Agent runs as a process, it uses the host's default DNS setting and the DNS
+resolver will not be configured to talk to the CoreDNS Service for cluster local DNS queries like
-If you deploy the Flow Aggregator
+`flow-aggregator.flow-aggregator.svc`.
+In addition, if you deploy the Flow Aggregator Service
-Service with a different Name and Namespace, then either use the appropriate DNS
+with a different Name and Namespace, then either use the appropriate DNS name or the Cluster IP of
-name or the Cluster IP of the Service.
+the Service.

 Please note that the default values for
 `flowPollInterval`, `activeFlowExportTimeout`, and `idleFlowExportTimeout` parameters are set to 5s, 60s, and 15s, respectively.
 TLS communication between the Flow Exporter and the Flow Aggregator is enabled by default.
 Please modify them as per your requirements.